 I love it!
 It’s a quick, easy recipe with simple ingredients.
 The batter is wet, with the consistency of pancake batter.
 I find that chickpea flour is best used in this fashion.
 The top of the bread cracked but that was because of my baking pan.
 I have yet to make a proper pasta with this but others have done it.
+This was also an excellent sandwich bread.
 That only inspires me to try again.

 Here’s the reason I chose to make a flatbread loaf.
 The first reason was the baking pan that I have.
 It’s a small square pan that I used to make lasagna or a small roast.
 I had an idea that I could make the bread in this pan and have it come out to be a thicker flatbread.
 It worked out just as I wanted.

 The second reason was since I have been making bread with chickpea flour, the only bread that comes out right was my stove top flatbread.
 I knew that If I could recreate it in the oven, just a little bit thicker it would make a great sandwich bread or a square pita bread.
 Again, it worked out.
 I had french toast for the first time in years yesterday.
 This is now my all time favourite natural flour bread.
 It beats all and I will be making it for the rest of my life.

 I promised to share more recipes on how to use chickpea flour.
 I recently did a breakfast (or brunch) lasagna for consumerhealthdigest.com as part of the expert panel and share my knowledge and was all too happy to.